Optional page title

 • Stream: Lewis River

 • Fun Facts: Lewis Falls is on the south exit road right by the west side of the road.
-Lewis Falls is approximately on the southern edge of the caldera.
+Lewis Falls is near the southern edge of the caldera.

 Link to enlarged image.